6 steps to Choreograph a Wedding Dance

 Step #4: Put it All Together

 Once you have a general idea of some dance moves you want do, it’s time to start piecing them together.
 The majority of songs are in 4/4 time, meaning that you’ll usually do any one move for either four or eight beats.
-So if you really like to disco, for example, you can do it for either four or eight counts in the song before moving onto the next dance move.
+So if you really like to disco, you can do it for either four or eight counts in the song before moving onto the next dance move.

 It’s helpful to write down the various sections of the dance, giving them names that make sense.
 Your written dance routine might look something like: